AjinkyaxSuryawanshi/Sportzy/README.md

 # 🏀 Sportzy

 **Sportzy** is a modern and dynamic sports event management platform with a clean and responsive UI.
-Designed to handle everything from sports registration to event updates, Sportzy makes organizing and participating in sports events seamless and enjoyable.
+Designed to handle everything from sports registration to event updates, Sportzy makes organizing and participating in sports events seamless and enjoyable and a sports booking platform UI built with **React 19** and **Tailwind CSS**.
+Designed for sports enthusiasts, booking venues, or managing tournaments — this UI is clean, fast, and customizable.

-## 🚀 Features

-- 🔥 Brand-new fully responsive UI
-- 📝 Player and team registration system
-- 🗓️ Event and match scheduling
-- 📊 Scoreboard and live updates
-- 🧾 Admin panel for full event control
-- 📱 Mobile-friendly with smooth animations
+## ⚙️ Tech Stack

+- 💻 **React 19**
+- 🎨 **Tailwind CSS**
+- 🔧 **Vite** (or React Scripts)
+- 🔁 **Node.js & npm**

 ## 📁 Project Structure